le-krogoth/hrafn/README.md

 * **policy_violation_tlsv1_0**: This field contains all ciphers which are not in your ciphers.csv but were supported on this protocol on the server.
 * **policy_violation_tlsv1_1**: This field contains all ciphers which are not in your ciphers.csv but were supported on this protocol on the server.
 * **policy_violation_tlsv1_2**: This field contains all ciphers which are not in your ciphers.csv but were supported on this protocol on the server.
+* **policy_violation_tlsv1_3**: This field contains all ciphers which are not in your ciphers.csv but were supported on this protocol on the server.